 Preamble puncturing operation

+(#19624)To indicate a puncturing pattern change for the current BSS operating channel carried in a Beacon frame, an EHT AP:

+Shall use an EHT Operation element.

+May use the Bandwidth Indication subelement in a Channel Switch Wrapper element (see 35.15.3 (Channel switching methods for an EHT BSS)).

-NOTE—The Channel Switch Count field in a Channel Switch Announcement element or an Extended Channel Switch Announcement element sent together with the Channel Switch Wrapper element allows the AP to notify the associated non-AP STAs in advance about the upcoming puncturing pattern, so it is recommended to use the Channel Switch Wrapper element to indicate the puncturing pattern change.
+NOTE—The Channel Switch Count field in a Channel Switch Announcement element or an Extended Channel Switch Announcement element sent together with the Bandwidth Indication subelement of the Channel Switch Wrapper element allows the AP to notify the associated non-AP STAs in advance about the upcoming puncturing pattern, so it is recommended to use the Channel Switch Wrapper element to indicate the puncturing pattern change.